sergeballif/sergeballif.github.io/_posts/2016-10-27-intro-to-college-math.md

 mathjax: true
 featured: false
 comments: true
-title: Intro To College Math
+title: Desmos in the College Classroom
+desmos: true
 ---
 ## What is Desmos?